facebook pixel

 What is the best way to protect yourself and others from the flu and other respiratory illnesses?

-• Get the flu vaccine and the COVID-19 vaccine.
+• Get the flu vaccine and the updated monovalent COVID-19 vaccine

-• Wear a mask when appropriate, and make sure it covers your mouth and nose.
+• Wear a high-quality mask when in crowded or confined places and make sure it covers your mouth and nose

-• If you feel ill, stay home, and reach out to your primary provider or talk to an emergency-trained virtual ExpressCare provider by visiting ExpressCare.nyc or calling 631-397-2273.
+• If you feel ill, stay home, and reach out to your primary provider or talk to a virtual ExpressCare provider by visiting ExpressCare.nyc or calling 631-397-2273.

 Can you receive the flu vaccine at the same time as the COVID-19 vaccine?

 Yes.
-You can receive the flu vaccine at the same time as all other vaccines, including the COVID-19 vaccine.
+You can receive the flu vaccine at the same time as all other vaccines, including the updated monovalent COVID-19 vaccine.

 The Flu and COVID-19 — Know the Facts